syntropiq/pyrex/README.md

 - Automatic backend selection:
   - Uses Pyodide and Python’s `regex` package for Python-only features
   - Uses latest JS RegExp and core-js polyfill for JS-compatible patterns
+- **Efficient Python backend:** Patterns are compiled once and stored in a Python-side registry, with all operations using a handle for optimal performance.
 - Written in modern TypeScript, targeting evergreen browsers
 - Zero technical debt: Bun for scripts, Vite for build/test/bundle, ESLint + Prettier for code quality